DEVELOPMENT OF NANOPARTICLE DRUG DELIVERY FOR SANFILIPPO

 Ultimately, the results of this study could benefit not only children with Sanfilippo but also those with other similar conditions.
 Furthermore, it will help to advance the research landscape as a whole with regards to delivering siRNA into cells.

 “This study will help to investigate new approaches to treatment delivery, with an emphasis on drug delivery to the brain.
-This represents an important step in the drug development process for Sanfilippo”, said Megan Donnell, Executive Director of the Sanfilippo Children’s Foundation.
+This represents an important step in the drug development process for Sanfilippo”, said Megan Donnell, Founder of Sanfilippo Children’s Foundation.

 Dr. Maria Francisca Coutinho is a geneticist who has been studying lysosomal storage diseases, including Sanfilippo, for over 10 years, and has particular interest in the development of Substrate Reduction Therapies for these diseases.